qrvey/partner-portal/docs/software-developer/04-Embedding Qrvey Widgets/customTokens.md

 ## Applying a Custom Token to a Chart

 After the `customToken` property is added to the Dashboard Builder or Dashboard View configuration object, it is ready to use in a chart:

 1. In Qrvey Composer, open Dashboard Builder and create or edit a dashboard.
-2. Open Chart Builder and add either a Bullet or Dial chart type.
+2. Open Chart Builder and add either a Bulle chart or Dial chart.
 3. Expand the Thresholds section and click **Add Threshold**.
 4. Select **Fixed**.

     ![Threshold Fixed](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/chart-types-all/Dial/threshold-fixed-83.png)

 5. Set a **Color**, **Label**, and **Operator** in the fields provided.
 6. In the **Value** field, enter `{{`.
 A suggestion box displays.
 7. Continue typing the name of the custom token until it displays in the suggestion box.
 8. Select the custom token.

 </div>